English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Literary Criticism & Theory: The Enigma

 Literary Theory and Criticism has long been an enigma in English Literature circles.
-Intimidating or not — we must venture into these dreadful waters.
+While some beginners might find it a tedious drag and off-putting, some other advanced scholars are able to see through its embedded charm and study it with fascination — deeming the subject enigmatic rather than daunting.
+Intimidating or not — we must venture into these dreadful waters lest we lose.
 Let us deconstruct the types of questions making rounds in latest papers:

 PYQ — Which of the following statements are correct about research methods?